hbowie/practopian-v3/commonplace-book/We are what we pretend to be.md

 Title: We are what we pretend to be

-Tags:   critical thinking, society

 Featured: false